AI in DevOps: Replacing Manual Server Management (2026)

 2. You learn as you go.
 Seeing the generated commands teaches you what each one does, building knowledge instead of creating dependency.

-61% of professionals never use AI Agent mode without direct oversight (DORA 2025).
 The market is clearly saying: help me, but do not run things without asking.
 CtrlOps was built around that principle.

 Real Use Cases of AI in Server Management